ms-iot/content/en-US/Samples/HelloWorld.md

 ### Add content to MainPage.xaml
 ___
 Let's add some content to the MainPage.
 From Solution Explorer, select the **MainPage.xaml** file.
 We want to add a TextBox and a Button, to show some interaction.
 So we will edit the XAML file to add these elements.
-Locate the **<Grid>** tag in the XAML section of the designer, and add the following markup.
+Locate the **&lt;Grid&gt;** tag in the XAML section of the designer, and add the following markup.

 {% highlight XML %}
 <Grid Background="{ThemeResource ApplicationPageBackgroundThemeBrush}">